samjhill/slack-dark/README.md

 ./install.sh
 ```

-Restart Slack.

-You're going to have to re-run this every time Slack updates.
+Since Slack clears the config file on update, you'll have to re-run this script eventually.

 Cheers!